aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/extract.rst

 All Extractcode Options
 -----------------------

-This is intended to be used as an input preperation step, before running the scan.
-Archives found inside an extracted archive are extracted **recursively** by default.
+This is intended to be used as an input preparation step, before running the scan.
+Archives found in an extracted archive are extracted **recursively** by default.
 Extraction is done in-place in a directory named '-extract' side-by-side with an archive.

-To extract the packages inside ``samples`` directory
+To extract the packages in the ``samples`` directory

 ::